 Ugh.
 So I just realized something incredibly stupid that only spending hours writing a post could have made me realize.
 I *think* I missed taking my car to the dealer to get its clicking noise fixed under the car warranty for free!
 Thus, I want to help you save money by knowing your car warranty so you won’t make my mistake.

-I mentioned in my post on paying for repairs by cash or credit that the clicking noise had been progressively getting worse for about six months.
+I mentioned the clicking noise in my post on paying for repairs by cash or credit.
+It had had been progressively getting worse for about six months.
 If true, that means my clicking noise began in April 2019.

 My car was originally purchased on July 6, 2015.
-I bought it from a private party on December 28, 2016, so I could get a larger car in preparation for the birth of our baby in 2017.
+I bought it from a private party on December 28, 2016.
+I wanted a larger car in preparation for the birth of our baby in 2017.

 For some reason, I had assumed my car only had a 3-year/40,000, transferrable bumper-to-bumper warranty.
 So I just assumed that I had missed the window to get the problem fixed by 15 months.